akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She rose.
 Goosie rose with her.

-Harold was awake, moving slowly by the hearth, tending to his own needs.
+Harold was awake, moving slowly back to the hearth, having tended to his own needs.
 He glanced at her—not the sharp look of a father catching a daughter in trouble, but the careful look of a man who had been waiting.

 Beatrice built up the fire.
 She knelt beside his chair.
 And she told him everything.